 Common Foot Conditions

 Your feet have a large number of bones, tendons, and ligaments which allow you the necessary flexibility and balance to walk upright.
 In fact, there are over 20 bones and 30 joints in your feet which offer plenty of points where injuries can occur.
 Your feet have to support your weight all day long and act as shock absorbers for the rest of the body when you walk, run, or jump.
-When you consider how much pressure your feet endure, it’s not surprising that foot injuries are common among people walking for fitness.
+When you consider how much pressure your feet endure when you walk 10,000 steps (or even more steps per day!), it’s not surprising that foot injuries are common among people walking for fitness.

 Important note: If you’re suffering foot pain, or especially if you suffer a sudden acute injury, make sure to consult your doctor.
 Your doctor can diagnose your problem and offer tailored solutions.
 If you’re not sure if you’re injured, get checked out just in case!

 If you are experiencing pain along the bottom of your foot and heel, plantar fasciitis may be to blame.
 Your heel and toes are connected by a thick band of tissue called the plantar fascia.
 When this tissue becomes inflamed or injured, the pain can interfere with your walking routine.
 Plantar Fasciitis pain is often worse first thing in the morning and with increased activity but can occur at any time.
 Arch issues can cause you to be at increased risk of plantar fasciitis.